 Can you replace my dental crown?

-Yes, Dr. Weinstock can replace a dental crown if it gets damaged or does not fit well.
+Dr. Weinstock can replace a dental crown if it gets damaged or does not fit well.
 He will simply remove the old crown and make a new one to protect and restore your tooth.
 Taking excellent care of your tooth crowns is vital.

-You can reduce your risk of replacement or extend the life of your crown with good dental health and visiting your dentist regularly.
+You can reduce your risk of replacement or extend the life of your crown with good dental health and by visiting your dentist regularly.
 If you have concerns about your crown, talk to your dentist to see if he needs to replace it.

 Does a dental crown feel any different from a normal tooth?